myriadrf/LimeSDR_GW/README.md

 This repository is based on the [LimeSDR-XTRX LiteX Gateware](https://github.com/myriadrf/LimeSDR-XTRX_LiteX_GW) repository with the following added/tested features:
-- VexRiscv SoftCore CPU with debug capabilities over JTAG and interrupts.
+- VexRiscv-SMP SoftCore CPU with debug capabilities over JTAG and interrupts.
 - PCIe core with MMAP and DMA interfaces (AXI-MMAP and AXI-ST).
 - FPGA programming to SRAM and SPI Flash.
 - Firmware loading from PCIe.